wangonya/wangonya.com/content/blog/click-commands-options.md

         click.echo(response)
 ```

-All we\'ve done is add an `if-else` to check the option
+All we've done is add an `if-else` to check the option
 passed in, and return the text in either upper case, lower case, or just
 normal.
 Now when we install our app again and run it, we get these
 results: